folio-org/folio-org.github.io/community/which-forum.md

 They also operate in different time zones.
 In such busy projects, items can be easily overlooked, especially when in an inappropriate forum.

-We follow a variation of the Apache motto:
-**_If it didn't happen in one of the primary communication channels (Discuss, Wiki, Issues, and GitHub), it didn't happen._**
 We each need to pause and consider the best forum.
 There are no rules, but these guidelines can assist.